zhiburt/dumper/README.md

 # dumper
-search some chane bytes in memory of precess
+search some chane bytes in memory of proces